WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped YH with her Github skills.
-* Helped YH with her first pull request for the Turing Way.
+* Helped YH with her first pull request for the Turing Way: [#774](https://github.com/alan-turing-institute/the-turing-way/pull/774)
+  * KW: Fab!

 #### Who helped you this week?

 * BW introduced a wearable devices to support meditation.

 #### What did you achieve?

 * Made a challenging presentation in visualization at the lab meeting.
 * Improved the Github repository of RR.
 * Got my first Christmas card in my life.
+  * KW: :heart_eyes:
-* Read thourgh the Turing Way again.
+* Read through the Turing Way again.
-* Opened an issue for the Turing Way for a new chapter of the power analysis.
+* Opened an issue for the Turing Way for a new chapter of the power analysis: [#775](https://github.com/alan-turing-institute/the-turing-way/issues/775)
+  * KW: This is great!
 * Knowed that there is a weekly meeting in UCL and will be glad to attend.
+  * KW: I'm glad you got to ask Konrad about that!
+Here's the link https://www.fil.ion.ucl.ac.uk/Meetings
+  * Maybe get in touch with him before you go to the first meeting and he can show you around :smiley_cat:

 #### What did you struggle with?

-* Nonting specifical.
+* Nothing specific.

 #### What would you like to work on next week?